 Where May I See Animals Available for Adoption?

 SCP has cats and dogs available for adoption every Saturday from 10:30am to 3:30pm at the

 How Do I Adopt A Pet?

 Potential adopters must complete applications so that volunteers can help adopters identify cats and dogs that will fit best in their homes.
 SCP volunteers review the applications and discuss pet care responsibilities with potential adopters.
 So that the best interests of the pet are served, SCP reserves the right to refuse an adoption to anyone.
 SCP may conduct a home visit at its discretion.
-The adoption fee typically starts at $100 for cats and $175 for dogs.
+The adoption fee starts at

 Are the Animals Healthy?